Contact

 The MedWatcher app has a large database of various conditions and valuable expert information that can help you learn more about diabetes.
 If you wish to learn more, sign up here!

 This type of diabetes is usually temporary and occurs during pregnancy which can potentially cause long-term risk for diabetes type 2.
 The blood glucose level is higher than normal but not as high to be considered diagnosed with diabetes.
 This can cause complications during pregnancy and delivery, potentially raising the likelihood of your baby having diabetes and developing type 2 diabetes later on in life.
-Often times after the birth of the baby, gestational diabetes goes away naturally
+Often times after the birth of the baby, gestational diabetes goes away naturally.

 Diabetes can have various health complications, as we will cover later on, which is why it is important to keep an eye out for any symptoms to identify them early on.
 Depending on the levels of blood glucose increase, symptoms may vary.
 If you have the following symptoms, see a medical professional to get your blood work done.

 The MedWatcher app can help with identifying your conditions, providing the right expert advice, and discovering various symptoms to compare yours to.
-Sign up for the MedWatcher app to get professional feedback
+Sign up for the MedWatcher app to get professional feedback as soon as possible.

 Type 1 diabetes symptoms are usually severe and come on fast, making it easy to identify this specific type of diabetes.
 Some of the symptoms you can experience are nausea, vomiting, and others: